BryanEAtherton/Security-Project-Template/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+All the "BEFORE" metrics for the resources were originally deployed and exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls disabled, and all other resources were visible to the Internet.

+pics

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+The "AFTER" metrics had hardened Network Security Groups by blocking all internet traffic except my local network, and all other resources were protected by their built-in firewalls as well as Private Endpoint

+pics

-## Attack Maps Before Hardening / Security Controls
+# Attack Maps Before Hardening / Security Controls
+<h2>Linux Virtual Machine<h2/>

 ![6  linux-ssh-auth-fail map before](https://github.com/user-attachments/assets/457e5371-71b2-4b61-ae79-abcf9c24544f)<br>
+<h2>Network Security Group<h2/>

 ![7  nsg-malicious-allowed-in](https://github.com/user-attachments/assets/6d1a69fd-bfdd-4e1d-b2a6-ad1237b18142)<br>

+<h2>Windows Virtual Machine<h2/>

 ![8  windows-rdp-auth-fail map before](https://github.com/user-attachments/assets/fa8b5e69-d96f-4831-a597-6b8f023326cf)<br>

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+<p>The following table shows the metrics we measured in our insecure environment for 24 hours:<p/>

-Start Time 2023-03-15 17:04:29
+Start Time 6/14/2025 8:20:56

-Stop Time 2023-03-16 17:04:29
+Stop Time 6/15/2025 8:20:56

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 19470
+| SecurityEvent            | 12710
-| Syslog                   | 3028
+| Syslog                   | 5899
-| SecurityAlert            | 10
+| SecurityAlert            | 0
-| SecurityIncident         | 348
+| SecurityIncident         | 148
-| AzureNetworkAnalytics_CL | 843
+| AzureNetworkAnalytics_CL | 1539

 ## Attack Maps Before Hardening / Security Controls